Information Reconciliation for Continuous-Variable Quantum Key Distribution with $\beta > 1$ Using Short Blocklength Error Correction Codes: Proposal and Concerns: Results

 \section{Results}

 To show the performance of the proposed protocol, we have simulated the protocol assuming the use of short blocklength LDPC codes for the first decoding step.
-For the second decoding step, we take into account two different scenarios: one where the second decoding step is perfect ($\beta_h = 1$,$\text{FER}_h = 0$) and one where it is sub-optimal ($\beta_h = 0.9$, $\text{FER}_h = 0$).
+For the second decoding step, we take into account two different scenarios: one where the second decoding step is perfect ($\beta_{out} = 1$,$\text{FER}_{out} = 0$) and one where it is sub-optimal ($\beta_{out} = 0.9$, $\text{FER}_{out} = 0$).

-In Fig. \ref{fig:AFR_BER} we show the AFR against both BER$_{AF}$ and $1-h(\text{BER}_{AF})$, assuming the use of a type-based protograph (TBP) LDPC code with $R= \frac{1}{50}$ with $N_l = 500$ taken from \cite{gumucs2021low}.
-We have the simulation for different values of $\beta_l$.
-As can be seen, when the AFR decreases, BER$_{AF}$ decreases as well.
-This is because we order the frames based on the $\mathbf{l}_{i,out}$, so based on how certain the decoder is that a particular codeword was decoded.
-The fewer frames we accept, the more certain we are about the accepted codewords, hence a lower BER.
-Conversely, the channel capacity of the resulting BSC will increase when the AFR decreases.
-When $\beta_1$ increases, BER$_{AF}$ increases as well, meaning that a lower rate correction code is required during the second decoding step.
+In Fig. \ref{fig:AFR_BER} we show the AFR against both BER$_{AF}$ and $1-h(\text{BER}_{AF})$, assuming the use of a type-based protograph (TBP) LDPC code with $R_{in}= \frac{1}{50}$ with $N_{in} = 500$ taken from \cite{gumucs2021low}.
+The parity check matrices in this paper were not optimised for short cycles, so the performance reported here is not as good as it could be.
+Because of these short cycles, certain codewords with many bit errors have high $q_i$ and are therefore accepted.
+This can be prevented by optimising the parity-check matrix or by initially applying a parity check to determine whether the codeword is valid, as in \cite{gumucs2025short}; however, that is outside the scope of this paper.
+Simulation results are shown for different values of $\beta_{in}$.
+As shown, when the AFR decreases, BER$_{AF}$ decreases as well.
+This is because we order the frames based on the $\mathbf{l}_{i,out}$, i.e., based on how certain the decoder is that a particular codeword was decoded.
+The fewer frames we accept, the more certain we are about the accepted codewords, hence a lower BER is achieved.
+Conversely, the channel capacity of the resulting BSC increases as the AFR decreases.
+When $\beta_{in}$ increases, BER$_{AF}$ increases as well, meaning that a lower rate correction code is required during the second decoding step.

-In Fig. \ref{fig:AFR_Beta_total} we show that the optimal $\beta_l$ to choose depends on the the target AFR.
-As we increase AFR, the capacity of the BSC increases faster for the higher $\beta_l$ then for the lower ones.
-As a result, at some point the $R_h$ will be so low, that choosing a lower $\beta_l$ will lead to a higher $\beta_t$ for the same AFR.
-In general though, we want $\beta_t$ to be as high as possible and we do not care as much about the AFR as we want to increase the distance of the CV-QKD system.
+In Fig. \ref{fig:AFR_Beta_total}, we show that the optimal $\beta_{in}$ to choose depends on the target AFR.
+As we increase AFR, the capacity of the BSC increases faster for the higher $\beta_{in}$ than for the lower ones.
+As a result, at some point, the $R_{out}$ will be so low that choosing a lower $\beta_{in}$ will lead to a higher $\beta_t$ for the same AFR.
+In general, though, we want $\beta_t$ to be as high as possible, and we do not care as much about the AFR as we want to increase the distance of the CV-QKD system.